BEST OUTDOOR PLACES TO VISIT IN THE US – PERFECT PLACE FOR NATURE LOVERS

 Best of all, the park is open 24/7.
 You can rock up any time of the day and night.
-I’d advise arriving about an hour before sunrise – there’ll be less people there (only the very dedicated) and it sure is a sight to see the glow of the volcano against the backdrop of millions of stars.
+I’d advise arriving about an hour before sunrise – there’ll be fewer people there (only the very dedicated), and it sure is a sight to see the glow of the volcano against the backdrop of millions of stars.
 It’s somehow even more impressive than witnessing it in the light of the rising sun.

 You can also ride a bike or walk from the town of Kalapana to the ocean’s edge, where if you’re lucky, you’ll see lava fields flowing straight into the water.
 Try to arrive an hour before sunset to scope out a decent spot.

-The park is a two hour drive from the city of Kona and around forty minutes from Hilo.
+The park is a two-hour drive from the city of Kona and around forty minutes from Hilo.
 You can also stay onsite within the park, but accommodation is generally cheaper in either of the island’s two big cities.“

 Finger Lakes in New York

-Recommended by Sky from Sky Vs World
+Recommended by Sky from Sky Vs. World

 When traveling through the East Coast of the United States, the Finger Lakes region of New York is a must-visit.